 3. Invoice Ninja

 Create, send, and get paid from anywhere and everywhere – that’s the way of the Invoice Ninja.
-This one is described as the ‘leading open-source platform’ for invoicing, payments, and expense and and time tracking.
+This one is described as the ‘leading open-source platform’ for invoicing, payments, expense and time tracking.
 Actual ninjas may or may not be included.

 Invoice Ninja features three pricing plans, with Forever Free offering: